Lake Sawyer Community Club

 Picture

 If you don't already have a dock plate, we will supply blank plates that you can permanently mount on your dock.
 The stickers will be the size of the existing and new plates, and the colors and graphics will change annually to reflect the current year, similar to the tabs on you car license plate.
-If you are a member and you need a new dock plate or current sticker, contact any Board Member.
+If you are a member and you need a new dock plate or current sticker, contact [email protected]

 LAKE AND BOATING INFORMATION